 Build team pride and keep everyone informed.

 There are many ways to help you team bond, but the most basic aspects of team building are often overlooked.
 As a manager, it is important to discuss issues with your team members; however, you also need to celebrate your group’s commitment, vision, and achievements on a regular basis.
-To create a solid foundation, follow these tips for building a strong team.
+To create a solid foundation, follow these tips for how to build a strong team in the workplace.

 Issues and challenges that you face along the way to achieving your goals should not completely overshadow your teams efforts and accomplishments toward them.
 If they do, your team will quickly become demotivated and you risk losing their focus (and even your own) on those goals.